-6.2 Safety at Sports Grounds - Safety Advisory Groups (SAGs).
+7.2 Safety at Sports Grounds - Safety Advisory Groups (SAGs).

 Previously, it has been the Licensing and Public Protection Committee who nominated the elected members to sit on Safety at Sports Grounds SAGS.
 This responsibility now lies with Full Council with up to 4 members per group.

-7. Consultation
+8. Consultation

-- 7.1 This report seeks to reproduce in one document a number of policies which have been implemented over a number of years.
-It does not seek to introduce any new policies, nor revise any existing policies.
-As such, no formal consultation was necessary. - 7.2 Any new policies or significant amendments to existing policies will be subject to an appropriate consultation process.
+- 8.1 This report seeks to reproduce in one document a number of policies which have been implemented over a number of years. - 8.2 Any new policies or significant amendments to existing policies will be subject to a consultation process where appropriate.

-8. Implications for Resources
+9. Implications for Resources